custodian/mitakuuluu2/README.md

 Mitakuuluu - Project closed
 ==========

 Mitakuuluu project closed.
 No further development for current codebase.
-New client will be written and released in new year.
+No answers on your questions.
+No ETA.
 Do not use current codebase, or your whatsapp account will be banned.

 Old info